-• Council as road controlling authority, and the NZ Transport Agency where the access affects the state highway network.

-(d) Restricted-discretionary activities
+- The Council as road controlling authority, and NZTA where the access affects the state highway network. - (d) Restricted-discretionary activities

-The following vehicle crossings onto significant roads shall be restricteddiscretionary activities:
+The following vehicle crossings onto significant roads shall be restricted-discretionary activities:

 - A vehicle crossing onto a significant road described as "restricteddiscretionary" in the table above. - (i) Matters of discretion